-I Chronicles 29:10 Wherefore David blessed the LORD before all the congregation: and David said, Blessed be you, LORD God of Israel our father, for ever and ever.
-11 You, O LORD, is the greatness and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is yours; yours is the kingdom, O LORD, and you are exalted as head above all.
-12 both riches and honour come of you, and you reign over all; and in your hand is power and might; and in your hand it is to make great, and to give strength unto all.
-13 Now therefore, our God, we thank you, and praise your glorious name.
-(I Chronicles 29-10-13)
+I Chronicles 29:10-13 Therefore David blessed the LORD before all the assembly; and David said, "Blessed are You, LORD God of Israel, our Father, forever and ever.
+Yours, O LORD, is the greatness, the power and the glory, the victory and the majesty; for all that is in the heaven and in the earth is Yours; Yours is the kingdom, O LORD, and You are exalted as head over all.
+Both riches and honor come from You, and You reign over all.
+In Your hand is power and might; in Your hand it is to make great and to give strength to all.
+Now therefore, our God, we thank You, and praise your glorious name."

-I begin there because I want to emphasize how much the psalmist sing of God's holiness—all aspects of those things that encompass within His holiness.
+I begin there because I want to emphasize how much the psalmist sings of God's holiness—all aspects of those things that encompass within His holiness.
 We find also in Revelation 4 how the angels worship His holiness.
 We ask God, as we found in the so-called "Lord's Prayer," to hallow His name.

 I am convinced that the more that we understand about Him, the greater the difference we will see between Him and us.
 This has wonderful effects on our humility.